Vorn-Zz/CryptoGraphy-Project/README.md

 ## How to Use the System

 ### 1. Run the Application
-Start the program by running:
+Start the program by running in main or python main.py

 A graphical window will open.